 Do you feel exasperated when you can’t find what you’re looking for in your kitchen?

-The kitchen is where most people spend the bulk of their time at home when they’re not in front of the TV or sleeping, so these ideas are sure to keep the clutter out of sight and make the kitchen a place that inspires you to actually make a meal rather than just consume your fast-food from the containers.
+The kitchen is where most people spend the bulk of their time at home when they’re not in front of the TV or sleeping.
+These ideas are sure to keep the clutter out of sight and make the kitchen a place that inspires you to actually make a meal rather than just consume your fast-food from the containers.

 1. Pop up receptacle

-Being able to plug in a few small appliances without running from one side of the kitchen to the other, cuts down on meal time prep stress.
-It also disappears when not in use, so you don’t have to mess up that beautiful back splash tile pattern with a nasty ol’ receptacle.
+Being able to plug in a few small appliances without running from one side of the kitchen to the other, cuts down on mealtime prep stress.
+It also disappears when not in use, so you don’t have to mess up that beautiful backsplash tile pattern with a nasty old’ receptacle.